 The walled garden/Photo: Oak Spring Garden Foundation

-Located in Upperville, Virginia, Oak Spring is a 1/2-acre garden consisting of a main stone house and a U-shaped group of buildings.
-A whitewashed stone wall ties the whole ‘hamlet’ together.
+Located in Upperville, Virginia, Oak Spring Farm sits on a half-acre.
+There is a main house built out of stone and a U-shaped group of buildings.
+A whitewashed wall ties the whole ‘hamlet’ together.

-The property is divided into three descending terraces, all bisected by a central walkway.
-Each is composed of different elements, including a large flagstone terrace, several parterre gardens, flower borders, a croquet lawn and a vegetable and herb garden.
-The latter includes a garden potting shed that Bunny referred to as the Honey House.
+The property consists of three descending terraces bisected by a central walkway.
+Each area highlights a different feature including parterre gardens, flower borders, a croquet lawn, a greenhouse, herb gardens and a large flagstone terrace.
+There is also a potting shed that Bunny referred to as the Honey House.

-In addition to all this, there is a spectacular tunnel of clipped crab apples that connects the formal garden to the greenhouse.
-Measuring an astonishing 130 feet long, the allée is composed of Mary Potter crab apples, 30 to each side, trained across a metal arbor.
-Bunny used the same trees in the White House Rose Garden.
+Perhaps most notable of all is a spectacular tunnel of crab apples that connects the formal garden to the greenhouse.
+Measuring an astonishing 130 feet long, the allée is composed of sixty Mary Potter crab apples trained across a metal arbor.
+These are the same trees that Bunny featured in the White House Rose Garden.

 The crab apple allée/Photo: Oak Spring Garden Foundation

-Garden Secrets of Bunny Mellon describes in detail how Bunny created each section of the property.
-Below are six design take-aways from her notes that are sure to up the game in your own garden.
+The best thing about the book is that it describes in detail how Bunny created each section of this stunning property.
+Following are six design take-aways from her notes that are sure to up the game in your own garden.

 HAVING A PLAN